 Indonesia is known for its bureaucratic environment.
 This page will explain your possibilities of entering the Indonesian market, mentioning the advantages and disadvantages of each type of company in Indonesia.
-There are 2 types that foreigners may choose; Foreign-owned PT PMA and Representative Office.
+There are 2 types that foreigners may choose: a foreign-owned PT PMA or Representative Office.

-Prior to starting a business in Indonesia, you need to find out whether your business field is listed on the 2016 Negative Investment List as “fully open to foreign investment”.
+Before starting a business in Indonesia, you need to find out whether your business field is listed on the 2020 Positive Investment List as “fully open to foreign investment”.
 If it is indeed fully open to foreign investment, you are free to establish the Indonesian version of the Limited Liability Company (LLC): Penanaman Modal Asing (PMA).
 With this option, you can either have 100% foreign ownership or split the ownership of your company with a local partner through Joint Venture.

-Foreign investors need to invest above USD 800,000 (equal to IDR 10 billion) as their investment plan, with the minimum paid-up capital being USD 200,000 (equal to IDR 2.5 billion).
+Foreign investors need to invest above IDR 10 billion as their investment plan, with the minimum paid-up capital also being IDR 10 billion.
 In the investment plan, companies can mention either cash or fixed assets such as machinery.
-However, it is excluded from Land and buildings.
+However, it is excluded from land and buildings.

 Paid-up capital can be paid after the company is established and has a bank account (stated by notary letter).
-The company needs to reach investment realizations above USD 800,000 for obtaining the Business license as their permanent license, import license, and other licenses which relate to company’s sector.
+The company needs to reach an investment of at least IDR 10 billion to obtain a business license as their permanent license, import license, and other licenses specific to the company’s sector.

 Representative Office Registration In Indonesia

-If you are not yet 100% sure about entering Indonesian market, you can choose representative office as the easy & least financially demanding option (there is neither minimum investment requirement nor need to have a local shareholder or director).
-Representative office means, you will establish an entity, which isn’t fully autonomous, it is dedicated only to working on marketing promotions, supervision, and cooperation, on behalf of its parent company abroad.
+If you are not yet 100% sure about entering the Indonesian market, you can choose a representative office as a less financially demanding option as there is neither a minimum investment requirement nor the need to have a local shareholder or director.
+Establishing a representative office means that their entity isn’t fully autonomous; it is dedicated only to working on marketing promotions, supervision, and cooperation on behalf of its parent company abroad.

-Representative office in Indonesia is not allowed to make any business transactions with companies or people in Indonesia (this applies both to export & import or domestic trading), but the representative office can:
+Representative offices in Indonesia are not permitted to make any business transactions with companies or people in Indonesia (this applies both to export & import or domestic trading), but the representative office can:

 - Sponsor work permits for 3 expatriate managers (Chief RO, Assistant Chief RO, one other staff)